ActionCactus/halo-sdk/src/api-blueprints.md

 + `id` (string, optional) - A unique, system assigned record identifier.
 The ID format is made up as follows: <cluster-id>:<cluster-position> where cluster-id is the id of the cluster.
 Halo can have a maximum of 32,767 clusters (2^15-1).
 The cluster-position is the position of the record inside the cluster.
 Each cluster can handle up to 9,223,372,036,854,780,000 (2^63) records, namely 9,223,372 Trillion of records!
 + `name` (string, optional) - A human readable name assigned to the project.
 Required to create.
 + `description` (string, optional) - An optional human readable description assigned to the project.
-+ `model` (string, optional) - The engine model that the sector is hosting.
-This must match the model specified in the active engine extension exactly.
-See Engine model for more information.
++ `engine` (Extension, optional) - The engine that the sector is hosting.
+See Extension model for more information.
 Required to create.
 + `addresses` (array[string], optional) - A collection of IPv4 or IPv6 addresses (or sockets) for the destination hardware headend  node.
 The first address in the collection is treated as the primary head end node.
 All subsequent addresses are treated as failover head end nodes. e.g. 1.1.1.1 or 1.1.1.1:222 or 2001:0db8:0a0b:12f0:0000:0000:0000:0001 or 2001:0db8:0a0b:12f0:0000:0000:0000:0001::80.
 Required to create.
 + `proxy` (Proxy, optional) - The optional http(s) proxy server used for connections to the hardware.
 See Proxy model for more information.
-+ `manufacturer` (string, optional) - The engine manufacturer that the sector is hosting.
-This must match the manufacturer specified in the active engine extension exactly.
-See Engine model for more information.
-Required to create.
 + `status` (enum, optional) - The current status of the sector.
 See the Sector State model for more information.
     + `ACTIVE`
     + `PASSIVE`
 + `silent` (boolean, optional) - A flag specifying whether the sector should be treated as silent.
 This flag does not alter any behaviour in the system.
 It simply propagates its value to incidents that originate from this sector.
 This propagated flag can optionally be included in searches, reporting etc.
-+ `engineId` (string, optional) - The engine ID that the sector is hosting.
-See Engine model for more information.
 + `createdAt` (string, optional) - A timestamp of when the resource was created.
 The format is: "yyyy-MM-dd'T'HH:mm:ssZ" e.g. "2016-02-14T16:32:47-0500"
 + `updatedAt` (string, optional) - A timestamp of when the resource was last updated.
 The format is: "yyyy-MM-dd'T'HH:mm:ssZ" e.g. "2016-02-14T16:32:47-0500"
 + `extra` (array[Extra], optional) - A collection of custom data that can be bound to the node.
 See the Extra model for more information.